Table 1: First Quarter of 2018 Key Economic Indicators for NYC and U.S. Compared with Q1 2017

 Chart 1.
-NYC Real Gross City Product (GCP) Weaker Than US Real Gross Domestic Product (GDP)
+NYC Real Gross City Product (GCP) Stronger Than U.S. Real Gross Domestic Product (GDP)

-The U.S. economy, as measured by the change in real GDP, grew 2.6 percent (advance estimate) in Q4 2017, less than the 3.2 percent growth in Q3 2017 but higher than the 1.8% growth recorded a year earlier.
-(Note that the advance GDP estimate is subject to two revisions in February and March.)
+The U.S. economy, as measured by the change in real GDP, grew 2.3 percent (advance estimate) in Q1 2018, less than the 2.9 percent growth in Q4 2017.
+(Note that the advance GDP estimate is subject to two revisions in May and June.)

-Exports grew 6.9 percent, less than half the rate of growth of imports, which grew 13.9 percent, contributing to the weaker quarterly GDP growth.
-Higher growth in imports and exports are an indication of the improvement in the global economy.
-Higher imports were partially due to a relatively stronger dollar vis-à-vis our trading partners.
+Net exports added 0.2 pp to the GDP growth as exports and imports grew.
+Higher growth in exports than in imports are an indication of the improvement in the global economy while import growth is partially due to a stronger dollar vis-à-vis our trading partners.